mysteryman04/Small-projects/README.md

 # MY-projects
-I used this repository to store and at the same time have an acses to my codes.
+I used this repository to store and at the same time have an acсes to my codes.